divyangbissadev/gis-assignment/README.md

 LOG_LEVEL=INFO
 ```

+**Notes:**
+- `ARCGIS_SERVICE_URL`: Default ArcGIS service endpoint.
+All examples use this environment variable, with a fallback to the default URL if not set.
-**Note:** You only need ONE API key to use the NLP query parser.
+- **API Keys**: You only need ONE API key to use the NLP query parser.
 Choose your preferred LLM provider.

 ### 3. Verify Installation